rust-lang/rfcs/text/0000-zero-sized-references.md

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

 For most rust users, this change will be invisible.
-Thier code will just become a tiny bit smaller.
+Their code will just become a tiny bit smaller.

 Users of unsafe rust might encounter this case.
 Therefore there should probably be a note in the nomicon that references might be optimized away for ZST.